Astaraxia-Linux/Astral/README.md

 Astral is a **source-based** package manager designed for extremely small, hand-rolled Linux systems like [Astaraxia](https://github.com/Astaraxia-Linux/Astaraxia/) (LFS, custom distros, experimental systems).
 The goal is a simple, transparent, hackable package manager with minimal assumptions.

+## Why Astral Exists (And Why It’s Standalone)

+Astral is intentionally designed to work **outside of Astaraxia**.
+This is not an accident.

+### The reasoning

+* **LFS-first reality**
+  Astral is built to function *before* a full distro exists.
+When bootstrapping from LFS, you need a package manager **before** Python, Rust, systemd, or abstractions appear.

+* **Policy vs mechanism separation**
+  Astral provides *mechanism* (build, stage, install, register).
+  Astaraxia provides *policy* (filesystem layout, defaults, rollback strategy, official repos).

+* **Transparency over magic**
+  Astral does not attempt to own your system.
+It executes shell scripts, stages files, and records metadata.
+Everything it does is visible and auditable.

+* **Minimal assumptions**
+  Astral assumes:

+  * `/bin/sh`
+  * basic coreutils
+  * a working toolchain

+  If those are missing, your system has larger problems.

+### What Astral is **not**

+Astral is **not**:

+* A universal replacement for pacman, emerge, or nix-env
+* A dependency solver with global system awareness
+* A safety net for arbitrary distributions

+Using Astral outside Astaraxia is supported **only if you understand and accept the consequences**.

+### Relationship to Astaraxia

+> Astaraxia is Astral plus policy.

+If Astral works well on its own, that is a feature — not scope creep.

+---

+## Supported Environments

+Astral is known to work (or is expected to work) on:

+* Linux From Scratch (LFS / BLFS)
+* Minimal chroots
+* Custom source-based systems
+* Experimental or educational Linux environments

+Astral is **not officially supported** on:

+* Arch Linux (Does work)
+* Gentoo (i dont want to brick gentoo for this)
+* Debian / Ubuntu (tested every astral version on crositini)
+* NixOS

+It may work.
+It may also break things.

 # Table Of Content

 * [CHANGES](#changes)